 Creating lists of friends is the best way to maintain your privacy, if extended family members or work colleagues insist on being friends on Facebook.
 The ways in which you can leverage lists for selective privacy are explained in the following steps.
 For now let’s focus on how to set them up.

-- Either use this link while logged into Facebook or…
+- Either use while logged into Facebook or…

 - …click where it says Friends in your Facebook sidebar, while viewing your profile.